kyma-project/test-infra/docs/index.md

 [Cleanup of Service Account Secrets](/cmd/cloud-run/service-account-keys-cleaner/README.md) - The Cloud Run service deletes old keys for a Google Cloud service account and updates the required secret data for all service account secrets stored in the Secret Manager.
 The service is triggered by a Cloud Scheduler job.

-[Image Builder](/cmd/image-builder/README.md) - Image Builder is a tool for building OCI-compliant images in an SLC-29-compliant system from a GitHub workflow.

 [Image Builder GitHub Workflow Integration](/cmd/image-builder/github-workflow-integration.md) - The Image Builder solution integrates with GitHub workflows and uses an Azure DevOps pipeline to run the process of building OCI

 [Image Builder: Maintenance Guide](/cmd/image-builder/image-builder.md) - Image Builder is a tool for building OCI-compliant images using the Azure DevOps (ADO) pipeline backend.